martinResearch/DEODR/readme.md

 # Details

 This code implements the core of the differentiable renderer described in [1] and has been mostly written in 2008-2009.
-It is anterior to OpenDR and is to my knowledge the first differentiable renderer to appear in the litterature.
+It is anterior to OpenDR and is to my knowledge the first differentiable renderer to appear in the literature.
 It renders a set of triangles with texture bilinearly interpolated and shaded or with interpolated RGB colour.
 In contrast with most renderers, the rendered image is differentiable with respect to the vertices positions even along occlusion boundaries.
-This is achieved by using a differentiable antialiasing method called *Discontinuity-Edge-Overdraw* [2] that progressively blends the colour of the front triangle with the back triangle along occlusion boundaries, using a linear combination of from and back triangles with a mixing coefficient that varies continously as the reprojected vertices move in the image (see [1] for more details).
-This allows us to and capture the effect of change of visibility along occlusion boundaries in the gradient of the loss in a principeld manner by simply applying the chain rule of derivatives to our differentiable rendering function.
+This is achieved by using a differentiable antialiasing method called *Discontinuity-Edge-Overdraw* [2] that progressively blends the colour of the front triangle with the back triangle along occlusion boundaries, using a linear combination of from and back triangles with a mixing coefficient that varies continuously as the reprojected vertices move in the image (see [1] for more details).
+This allows us to and capture the effect of change of visibility along occlusion boundaries in the gradient of the loss in a principled manner by simply applying the chain rule of derivatives to our differentiable rendering function.
 Note that this code does not provide explicitly the sparse Jacobian of the rendering function (where each row correspond to a color intensity of a pixel of the rendered image, like done in [3]) but provides the vector-Jacobian product operator, which corresponds to the backward function in PyTorch.

 This can be used to do efficient analysis-by-synthesis computer vision by minimizing the function E that sums the squared difference between a rendered image and a reference observed image I<sub>o</sub> with respect of the scene parameters we aim to estimate.